Skip navigation links

 The Relationship Violence and Sexual Misconduct Expert Advisory Workgroup coordinated the survey.
 As in 2019, MSU has contracted RTI International, an independent non-profit research organization with extensive experience designing and administering campus climate surveys, to administer the survey, process the data, and report the results.
 Data reporting by an objective, independent third-party will ensure the confidentiality of your data and, hopefully, enhance trust among participants.
 The workgroup believes contracting an external research firm is the best way for students, faculty, and staff to share their experiences and feel confident their responses would not be shared with anyone at Michigan State.

+All information regarding this survey will be kept confidential according to legal and ethical guidelines.
+Only a few MSU staff who have signed confidentiality agreements will have access to the deidentified data, and we obtained a Federal Certificate of Confidentiality to help protect the data and ensure they cannot be obtained, even under subpoena.
 The final report will provide results by category (e.g., undergraduate students, graduate students, faculty); only de-identified and aggregated data will be included in the technical report submitted to the university after the analysis is completed.